-A capella music is the foundation for community at ACU.
+A cappella music is the foundation for community at ACU.
 From winter performances to Sing Song, I have seen a cappella groups take root and flourish throughout ACU.

 Especially considering that Foundation is only a year old, Nick Tatum has done an outstanding job of giving our group opportunities to perform and impress the student body.